Agricultural Literacy Curriculum Matrix

 That Was Then, This Is Now

-Students will learn about food prices and how they have changed over time as they perform mathematical computations, analyze data charts, and compare and contrast statistical information.
+Students explore food prices and how they have changed over time as they perform mathematical computations, analyze data charts, and compare and contrast statistical information.
+Grades 3-5

 commodity: a primary agricultural product that can be bought and sold